This article was reviewed and updated on June 15, 2020

 Other financing options

-Finally, let’s take a quick look at a few more affordable options for fast business loans.
-While these approaches may not be as fast as going to a lender like OnDeck or Kabbage, the extra effort might be worth it in the long run, given the amount of money you stand to save.
+Finally, let’s take a quick look at a few more affordable options for fast business funding.
+While these approaches may not be as fast as going to new lenders like OnDeck or Kabbage, depending on the business need you’re trying to meet, the extra effort might be worth it in the long run, given the amount of money you stand to save.

-Credit cards don’t always seem an obvious choice for people looking for fast business loans, but if used right they can be a quick and convenient source of business capital.
-If you have good credit, you might want to consider getting a business credit card or personal credit card to be used strictly for business expenses.
+Credit cards don’t always seem an obvious choice for people looking for fast business loans, but if used right they can be a quick and easy source of business capital.
+If you have reasonably good credit, you might want to consider getting a business credit card.
 The ideal way to use these cards is to pay the full balance every month.
-As you do so, you’ll keep that money available and build your business credit score at the same time.
-The average APR for a credit card is 16%, a significantly lower number than you’d get with Kabbage or OnDeck.
+As you do so, you’ll keep the credit limit available for those times when you need access to a quick loan and build your business credit score at the same time.
+The average APR for a credit card is 16%, a significantly lower than some of the options we’ve mentioned.
 And while it’s true that you’re limited to your credit line regarding what you can and can’t purchase, another advantage of credit cards is that many of them offer introductory 0% interest rates as well as rewards such as cash back with purchases, frequent flier miles, hotel stays, etc.

 SBA 7(a) Express Loan